Office of Government Relations

 Peace and Conflict

-We call on the U.S. government and governments around the world to respect the dignity and human rights of every person and to support diplomatic resolutions in areas of conflict.
-We recognize the unique role that the U.S. and Congress can play in addressing and taking action on these issues.
+We call on the U.S. government and governments around the world to find diplomatic resolutions in areas of conflict, and to respect the dignity and human rights of every person.
+We recognize the unique role that the U.S. government can play in addressing these issues appropriately.

 Israel/Palestine